WebServer is a rather trivial Java implementation of a web server.

 WebServlet into a

-web application, and install this into a Servlet Engine such as Tomcat or a
+web application, and install this into a Servlet Engine such as Tomcat.

 Using this approach, all WebServlet related initialisation parameters can be